Euphredes/Greanleaf/README.txt

 by Crossing A Line.

-The two optimization problems that structure my life's work is
+The two optimization problems that structure my life's work are
 The Slitherlink Problem and
 The Knapsack Problem.
 In commonplace terms, I traverse a circuit while